johannschopplich/unlazy/docs/integrations/solid.md

 ## `LazyImage` Component

-The `LazyImage` component allows you to easily implement unlazy in your React application, providing a smoother image loading experience.
+The `LazyImage` component allows you to easily implement unlazy in your Solid application, providing a smoother image loading experience.

 The component supports automatic calculation of the `sizes` attribute with the `autoSizes` prop.
 It also enables you to specify a `blurhash` for the blurry placeholder image.